-The HSBC Term Fund is a unit trust, first set up in April 2009, following the introduction by the New Zealand Inland Revenue of the Portfolio Investment Entity ("PIE") regime.
-The HSBC Term Fund is managed by HSBC Investments New Zealand Limited with an independent trustee (New Zealand Guardian Trust) responsible for ensuring that the HSBC Term Fund is administered in accordance with the trust deed.
-All funds received into the HSBC Term Fund are placed with the Branch and are included in the Banking Group's financial results as Customer Deposits.
+The HSBC Term Fund was a unit trust, first set up in April 2009, following the introduction by the New Zealand Inland Revenue of the Portfolio Investment Entity ("PIE") regime.
+The HSBC Term Fund was managed by HSBC Investments New Zealand Limited with an independent trustee (New Zealand Guardian Trust) responsible for ensuring that the HSBC Term Fund was administered in accordance with the trust deed.
+All funds received into the HSBC Term Fund were placed with the Branch and were included in the Banking Group's financial results as Customer Deposits.
+The HSBC Term Fund was closed in July 2013.